 Part of our 6 week declutter challenge is going through your clothes and purging your closet.
-If you’re trying to figure out where some of the best places where to sell clothes, this post is for you!
+If you’re trying to figure out the best places to sell clothes, this post is for you!

 I typically give away my clothes to my sister, mom, nieces or friends but I also sell a handful of them, especially if I have some nicer pieces that nobody wanted.

 It can be hard to know where to sell your clothes that make it worth it, so I wanted to curate a list for you!
 A few of these I’ve used and a few I haven’t but here’s a ton of options.

 But before we get to that, I want to help you go through your clothes.
 This can be a daunting task so I recommend starting small.
 Go through your clothes section by section rather than tackling it all at once.